V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

 ### Integrated Article Management

 When writing on a larger body of work (blog, website or intranet server) you will end up writing on several articles simultaneously prior to publishing.
-Classeur offer you a complete documentation management system, enabling you to build the same navigation structure during your development matching the one used in production.
+Classeur offers you a complete documentation management system, enabling you to build with the same navigation structure during your development as the one used in production.

 ### Collaboration

 It promises interesting collaboration features.
-I will document them after I figured out how to use them.
+I will document them after I have figured out how to use them.

 ## Capabilities